h7b/h7b-dendron-netlify/vault/notes.tutorial.tools-for-thought.md

 Thoughts: combination of outliner type (eg. [Logseq](https://logseq.com/)) and many other features (rss reader, email, feeds and inbox).
 Promising but currently not available.

 [Heptabase](https://heptabase.com/)
 Thoughts: combination of whiteboard and note taking.
-Promising but currently not available
+Promising but currently not available for public.
+- 2022-01, they have private beta for paid subscribers in their discord server

 [Siyuan](https://b3log.org/siyuan/)
 [Pricing plan](https://b3log.org/siyuan/pricing.html) starts at RMB 96/year for cloud service features like data synchronization, backups.
 The product is completely free for individual use.